 A decentralized water and wastewater treatment strategy can provide the efficiency and flexibility needed to deal with water challenges around the globe

-Decentralized treatment is simply the practice of locating water and wastewater treatment plants at the site of water supply, demand, or ideally both.
-It’s a flexible, sustainable alternative to large treatment plants that require miles of expensive supply and delivery infrastructure.
+Decentralized treatment is the practice of placing water or wastewater treatment at the site of supply, demand, or ideally both.
+It’s a flexible, sustainable alternative to large treatment plants that require miles of costly supply and delivery infrastructure.

-According to the United Nations Food and Agriculture Organization, water scarcity is one of the greatest challenges of the 21st century.
-Water scarcity affects not only human health and the environment, but also local economies, which depend on water for business, industry, and agriculture.
+According to the United Nations Food and Agriculture Organization, water scarcity is one of the greatest challenges of the century.
+It affects not only human health and the environment, but also local economies, which depend on water for business, industry, and agriculture.

 Benefits of Decentralized Treatment